 7. Alex Rodriguez — A-Rod was the first high school player ever to try out for the U.S. national team.
 While he left the team due to contract negotiation problems, he didn’t have a bad fallback option: the Seattle Mariners drafted him at age 17 to play professional baseball.

 8. Shaun White — “The Flying Tomato” obtained his first snowboarding sponsorship at age 7.
-Since that time, he’s gone on to win two Olympic gold medals and countless X-Games gold medals.
+Since that time, he’s gone on to win three Olympic gold medals and countless X-Games gold medals.

 9. Michelle Wie — Wie swung her first golf club at age 4.
 Fast-forward six years to age 10 and see Wie qualify for the USGA Amateur Championships before going on to begin competing professionally at age 16.

 10. Tiger Woods — A golfer from age 2, Woods famously appeared on television at age 3 where he putted against Bob Hope.
 He continued to earn accolades for his skills, including being the then-youngest person to win the U.S. Junior Amateur Championships at age 15.
-As a professional, he’s won 14 professional golf championships and PGA Player of the Year 11 times.
+As a professional, he’s won PGA Player of the Year 11 times.

 11. Serena Williams — Serena Williams picked up her first tennis racket at age 4, and the rest is, as they say, history.
 She made her professional debut at age 14 and at age 32 was the No. 1-ranked tennis player in the world.